All Parenting Topics

 P

-Parent: My 12-year-old just got their first cell phone and won't stop texting, even at dinner.
-How do I set boundaries?
+Parent: My 11-year-old just got their first phone and is glued to it.
+What do I do?

 HumanUp AI